 So, we’re bait?
 In a manner of speaking, yes.

 Why should I join your fleets?
 In addition to just being some fun dudes, we regularly offer free boosts to improve mining yield and tank as well as ore buyback to easily turn all those rocks into ISK.
 And, if you’re in our fleet we won’t perform a HIT on you.

 Wait, did you say that you would gank me if I don’t join?
 I mean, we might.
 From an RP perspective, the HMA is a cartel.
 If you want to mine in our systems, you need to be in our fleet.

 Do I have to gank miners?
 Absolutely not.
 If you are not comfortable with performing HITs, don’t do it.
 More importantly, if you are interested, don’t do it with your main.
 Losing a mining ship to a killright is a terrible thing.

 Is this fleet just a trick to gank miners?
-You’re gonna have to take our word for this, but no. That’s not to say that our fleets are safe but, in our experience, they are safer than most and definitely safer than not being in our fleet.
+First, good instincts.
+Second, no. That’s not to say that our fleets are safe but, in our experience, they are safer than most and definitely safer than not being in our fleet.

 Do you protect from gankers?
 In addition to ensuring compliance with our regulatory efforts, our enforcers work to protect our members from hostile forces.
 Of course, as a public fleet, we don’t require our pilots to take on any particular roles.
 That means that there is no guarantee of active protection for any particular fleet.